 Extra large divisions (as some tets are) or 13 + divisions - determined at time of order.
 Some small divisions or orders of single divisions may be able to use the small flat rate box.
 Actual shipping will reflect that, where applicable.

 Medium Flat Rate Priority Box (1 Medium Clump) - $15.00

 Large Flat Rate Priority Box (2 Medium or 1 Large Clump ) $20.00

 I offer consulting services, coaching and guidance, for breeding programs.
 I can guide you in developing a breeding program, helping you to meet your goals in breeding plants or animals, through my personal experience and knowledge of applying husbandry, plant breeding sciences and genetic sciences to your program to help you in developing the program you desire or to guide you in dealing with specific interests or issues within an existing program.
 For more information, contact me at the email address below.

 Sun Dragon Daylilies is a mail order nursery.
 We are not open to the public.
 Garden visits are by appointment only.
 My plant breeding program is my hobby and my major focus.
 I don't have much help and do most of the garden maintenance myself, so my time is limited.
 I may not always be able to accommodate garden visits due to prior commitments or any number of other situations, especially if the request to visit is on short notice.
+However, I do love to meet daylily people and discuss my program and their interests.
+I just need to schedule in advance for visits.
 Thank you for your understanding.